SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-06-Comments-and-Ratings-Backend/README.md

 ## Important - Before we Begin

 In the upcoming sections, you will be required to clone the exercise content from a given Git repository.
-In general, Node.js modules need to be built based on the requirement and cannot be easily templated.
+In general, NodeJS modules need to be built based on the requirement and cannot be easily templated.
 To explain relevant sections of the code, you will notice that certain parts/modules are commented.
 The exercises will guide you to uncomment individual pieces of code, while explaining the relevance of each piece and what it achieves.

 Please take note that commenting/uncommenting will differ based on the type of file you are working with.
 Javascript files will consist of line comments "//".
 Please follow the instructions closely to have a smooth exercise experience.